Murder of George Floyd: Chauvin kneels on Floyd's neck

 While Floyd lay on his chest with his cheek to the ground, Chauvin knelt on his neck.
 Floyd stopped moving around 8:20, though he was still conscious.

-Multiple witnesses began to film the encounter, and their videos were circulated widely on the internet.
+Multiple witnesses began to film the encounter, and their videos circulated widely on the internet.
 At 8:20, a witness across the street began recording a video showing Chauvin kneeling on Floyd's neck, Kueng applying pressure to Floyd's torso, and Lane applying pressure to Floyd's legs, while Thao stood nearby.
 This witness stopped filming when one of the officers ordered him to leave.
-Also at 8:20, a second person, standing near the entrance of Cup Foods, began recording the incident.
+Also at 8:20, a second person, standing near the Cup Foods entrance, began recording the incident.
 Floyd can be heard repeatedly saying "I can't breathe", "Please", and "Mama"; Lane then asked for an ambulance for Floyd, "for one bleeding from the mouth".
 Floyd repeated at least 16 times that he could not breathe.
-At one point a witness said: "You got him down.
+At one point, a witness said: "You got him down.
 Let him breathe."
 After Floyd said, "I'm about to die", Chauvin told him to "relax".
-An officer asked Floyd, "What do you want?"; Floyd answered, "Please, the knee in my neck, I can't breathe."
+Kueng asked Floyd, "What do you want?"; Floyd answered, "Please, the knee in my neck, I can't breathe."

 At approximately 8:22, the officers called for an ambulance on a non-emergency basis, escalating the call to emergency status a minute later.
 Chauvin continued to kneel on Floyd's neck.
 A passerby yelled to Floyd, "Well, get up, get in the car, man", and Floyd, still handcuffed and face down on the pavement, responded, "I can't", while Chauvin's knee remained on his neck.
-Floyd said, "My stomach hurts, my neck hurts, everything hurts", requested water, and begged, "Don't kill me."
+Floyd said, "My stomach hurts, my neck hurts, everything hurts", requested water, and begged, "Don't kill me".
 One witness pointed out that Floyd was bleeding from the nose.
 Another told the officers that Floyd was "not even resisting arrest right now".
 Thao countered that Floyd was "talking, he's fine"; a witness replied that Floyd "ain't fine ...
 Get him off the ground ...
 You could have put him in the car by now.
 He's not resisting arrest or nothing.
 You're enjoying it.
 Look at you.
 Your body language explains it."
-As Floyd continued to cry for help, Thao said to witnesses: "This is why you don't do drugs, kids."
+As Floyd continued to cry for help, Thao said to witnesses: "This is why you don't do drugs, kids".

-By 8:25, Floyd appeared unconscious, and bystanders confronted the officers about Floyd's condition.
+By 8:25, Floyd appeared unconscious, and bystanders confronted the officers about his condition.
 Chauvin pulled out mace to keep bystanders away as Thao moved between them and Chauvin.
 Bystanders repeatedly yelled that Floyd was "not responsive right now" and urged the officers to check his pulse.
 Kueng checked Floyd's wrist but found no pulse; the officers did not attempt to provide Floyd with medical assistance while he was on the ground.
 According to the criminal complaint against Chauvin, Lane asked Chauvin twice if they should move Floyd onto his side, and Chauvin said no.